gournge/gournge.github.io/_posts/2023-10-11-Simulating the Copernicus-Gresham's law in currency markets.md

 # The model

 In short, the model is about agents who perform transactions (transfers of funds) in a particular currency.

+If you don't care about the details, skip to the *Simulation results* part.

 ## Simulation process